 There are sections of the city which date back to the British occupation, the Moguls and before that.
 As the capital, it is a center for cultural and historical artifacts.
 In some ways, it reminded me of Jerusalem because there are so many new and old things next to each other.
-The old city is full of temples from different religions - that even in ancient times Indians lived together - in relative harmony.
-The history professor that spoke to us said, the miracle of India was that it was still a democracy 60 years after British partition.
-The diversity is so great that the fact that people get along at all was amazing.

 I focused a lot in earlier blogs on transportation and I’ll just say here – Delhi has the best roads that I’ve seen since I’ve been here and in many areas (although the locals refuse to believe it—they seem better than NYC).
 I also think the traffic moves better than in NY because most of the roads were designed in New Delhi after the car was invented.
 You can go from one side of the city to the other on roads that are more like highways with ramps instead of streets with traffic lights.
 From what I saw, the traffic moves better than NY (and I'm sure that the Delhi drivers don't believe me when I say that, but it never really stopped completely).
 That said, and remembering that cars tend to be less wide – the rickshaw are only about 4 feet wide and multitudes of motorcycles and scooters – it was not uncommon to see 4-5 vehicles across on two lanes of road, plus the shoulder.